isaacamaro03/isaacamaro03/README.md

 I'm a **full-stack developer** specilized in **front-end development** living in **Blumenau, Brazil**.

 * I've been creating interfaces using **Javascript**, **CSS** and **SASS** for a while now.
 Also, very familiar with **React**.
-* Very passionate about delivering high-quality web interfaces and coming up with **CSS animations**.
+* Very passionate about delivering high-quality web interfaces.
 * My background in back-end development is mostly in **C#** within the **ASP.NET** environment, but I'm familiar with **.NET Core** and **Node.js**.
 * I' currently learning about **DevOps** and **microservices**.